 Test malfunction or tampering

 Very rarely, a pregnancy test can malfunction.
 The chemicals in the test might cause it to turn positive even in the absence of HCG.
 Or the test could even be tainted with HCG.
 In most cases, if the pregnancy test’s control line appears, the test is functioning fine.
 Even in this scenario, it’s possible for a pregnancy test to malfunction.
 This is why we recommend testing at least twice, with a pregnancy test from a different package.
-If you have two positive pregnancy tests, you are almost certainly pregnant.

 Medication and False Positive Pregnancy Tests